What is angioedema?

-Angioedema is swelling caused by a build-up of fluid in deeper layers of the skin.
+Angioedema is swelling (oedema) caused by a build-up of fluid in deeper layers of the skin.

-Angioedema is characterised by deep swelling around the eyes and lips and sometimes of the genitals, hands and feet.
+Angioedema is characterised by deep swelling around the eyes and lips and sometimes of the genitals, hands or feet.
 The swelling usually goes away within 24-72 hours.

-Up to 1-in-5 people experience angioedema during their lives.
+Up to 1 in 5 people experience angioedema during their lives, according to the NHS.

 Occasionally severe, prolonged tissue swelling can be disfiguring.
-Rarely, angioedema of the throat, tongue or lungs can block the airways, causing difficulty breathing.
+Rarely, angioedema of the throat, tongue or lungs can block or restrict the airways, causing difficulty breathing.
 This may become life threatening.